 Home to Virginia Tech and some of the world’s most innovative cybersecurity firms, the Virginia area is one of the nation’s biggest hotspots for cybersecurity professionals.
-According to Forbes, “Technology companies have been busy expanding in Virginia to take advantage of the largest concentration of high-tech workers in the US” (Forbes, 2013).
+Which is a good thing, because it’s also ground zero for some of the globe’s major technology hacking targets, in the form on the CIA, NSA, and other federal government agencies housing some of the most sensitive information on the planet.

-Virginia has no shortage of opportunities for master’s-prepared cybersecurity professionals.
-An incredible 39 Virginia-based cybersecurity firms were listed on Cybersecurity Venture’s 2015 top 500 list, “a definitive list of the world’s hottest and most innovative cybersecurity companies.”
+Those graduates are all going to be entering one of the hottest job markets on record.
+An incredible 32 Virginia-based cybersecurity firms were listed on Cybercrime Magazine’s 2018 top 500 list, a definitive list of the world’s hottest and most innovative cybersecurity companies.
 In fact, Virginia had more companies on the list than any other state, with the exception of rival technological giant California.
-Companies included Sera-Brynn, a cyber risk management firm, IKANOW, which produces a threat analytics platform, Lookingglass, a cyber threat intelligence management firm, ePlus Security, which provides information security products and services, Ntrepid, a secure network and online computing firm, and CACI, a firm which specializes in intelligence, defense and federal security.
+Companies included cyber threat intelligence management firms Sera-Brynn and LookingGlass, as well as firms that specializes in intelligence, defense and federal security like Northrop Grumman, Siemens Government Technologies, and CACI.

-According to a 2015 report by the Bureau of Labor Statistics, Virginia has the highest employment rate for information security analysts and is on the top five list of top paying states for info security analysts, with an average annual wage of $106,320.
-And according to Burning Glass Technologies, Virginia was the second highest state for job postings, second only to California.
+According to a 2018 report put out by the Bureau of Labor Statistics, Virginia has the highest employment rate for information security analysts nationwide and is on the top five list of states with the highest paid analysts, with an average annual salary of $114,760.
+The Washington/Arlington/Alexandria area has the highest employment level for the occupation out of any metro area in the entire country… fertile ground for master’s-prepared information security professionals.

 Earning a Master’s Degree or Post-Bachelor’s Certificate in Cybersecurity in Virginia

-Graduates of cybersecurity graduate programs are prepared to identify risks and provide a timely, appropriate response to protect sensitive data and critical infrastructures.
-With a thorough grasp of anomaly detection and threat assessment, graduates will be able to identify threats and respond appropriately.
+Graduates of cybersecurity master’s programs are prepared to identify risks and provide a timely, appropriate response to protect sensitive data and critical infrastructures.
+They have the training and background knowledge to stay two steps ahead of the hackers threatening corporate and government information systems and critical infrastructure.
+But achieving that level of expertise doesn’t come easily.

 Standard Admissions Requirements for Cybersecurity Master’s Programs